Faster Algorithm for Structured John Ellipsoid Computation: Introduction

 \section{Introduction}

-The famous theorem of Fritz John~\cite{John48} states that any convex polytope can be well approximated by the maximal volume inscribed ellipsoid of the polytope.
-John Ellipsoid is defined as the maximal volume inscribed ellipsoid (MVIE), and it has a lot of important applications including high-dimensional sampling~\cite{v05}, linear programming~\cite{ls14} and differential privacy~\cite{ntz13}.
-Furthermore, it is known~\cite{t16} that computing MVIE is equivalent to the D-optimal design problem, which is a fundamental problem in statistics.
+The concept of the John Ellipsoid, introduced in the seminal work of~\cite{John48}, plays a fundamental role in convex optimization and convex geometry~\cite{b91, b01, lyz05, t16}.
+John's theorem states that every compact convex set with a nonempty interior has a unique maximum-volume inscribed ellipsoid, known as the John Ellipsoid~\cite{John48}.
+The John Ellipsoid has numerous significant applications, including high-dimensional sampling~\cite{v05, cdwy18, gn23}, linear programming~\cite{ls14}, online learning~\cite{bck12, hk16}, differential privacy~\cite{ntz13}, and uncertainty quantification~\cite{tly24}.
+Moreover, it is known that computing the John Ellipsoid is equivalent to the D-optimal design problem in statistics~\cite{p06, t16}, which has a lot of applications in machine learning~\cite{alsw17, wys17, llfn18}.